Cloudflare Load Balancing docs

 Cloudflare Load Balancing has three major components:

-- A Cloudflare Load Balancer is identified by a DNS hostname (, for example) for which you want to balance traffic.
+www.example.com) for which you want to balance traffic.
 A load balancer defines which origin-server pools to use, the order in which they should be used, and how to geographically distribute traffic to different pools.

-- Pools represent a group of origin servers (or endpoints), each identified by its IP address or hostname.
+- represent a group of origin servers (or endpoints), each identified by its IP address or hostname.
 You can configure multiple pools, as well as failover priority (Pool A-> Pool B-> Pool C).
 If you're familiar with DNS terminology, think of a pool as a “record set,” except we only return addresses of origins that are considered healthy.
 You can attach health checks to individual pools to tailor monitoring to collections of servers.

-- Monitors configure availability monitoring.
+- configure availability monitoring.
 When a monitor is attached to a pool, Cloudflare will run health checks on that pool’s origin servers from our data centers around the world.
 You can customize monitoring for specific URLs by using periodic HTTP/HTTPS requests, which allow you to set request intervals, timeouts, and status codes.

 You can reuse monitors and pools across many load balancers.
 For example, your